-The purpose of TranPlan 21 is to ensure that MDT continues to address customer priorities and that resources are directed to programs and projects that reflect those priorities.
-Updates or amendments to TranPlan 21 also give MDT the opportunity to ensure that TranPlan 21 provides policy direction to the Performance Programming Process (P3), MDT's asset based, fund allocation process.
+In 2015, MDT initiated an update to TranPlan21 including updating the plan name to TranPlanMT.
+The purpose of the update is to ensure that MDT continues to address customer priorities and that resources are directed to programs and projects that reflect those priorities.
+Updates or amendments to TranPlanMT also give MDT the opportunity to ensure that TranPlan 21 provides policy direction to the Performance Programming Process (P3), MDT's asset based, fund allocation process.

 The policy goals and actions guide how MDT manages, operates, improves, and maintains Montana's Transportation system.
-To effectively implement TranPlan 21, MDT relies on a qualified workforce, well functioning support systems, and sound financial management.
-Each division of MDT, whether directly tied to the action items of TranPlan 21 or serving in a support function that enables the action items to be achieved, is vital to MDT's mission and strategic vision.
+To effectively implement the long-range plan, MDT relies on a qualified workforce, well functioning support systems, and sound financial management.
+Each division of MDT, whether directly tied to the action items of TranPlanMT or serving in a support function that enables the action items to be achieved, is vital to MDT's mission and strategic vision.